Is Interest on Credit Cards Tax Deductible?

 The Tax Reform Act of 1986 changed many provisions in the Internal Revenue Code.
 One of the most notable was the elimination of the personal interest deduction.
 Prior to this, you could deduct all credit card interest payments, regardless of what you purchased.

 Sometimes it may be possible to claim an interest deduction for your purchase by using a payment method other than credit cards.
 For example, instead of using your credit card to pay your school tuition this semester, you may want to look into student loans first.
 When you use a student loan, the IRS allows you to deduct the interest payments you make on it until it's paid off.
-Additionally, taking out a home equity loan may provide the cash you need to make personal purchases and also allow you to deduct the interest as part of your mortgage interest deduction.
+For tax years prior to 2018, the interest on a home equity loan was deductible and could provide cash to make personal purchases and also allowed you to deduct the interest as part of your mortgage interest deduction.
+However, beginning in 2018, home equity loan interest is not deductible unless it is used to buy, build, or substantially improve your home.